cogpy/revstream1/index.md

 ## Data & Evidence Integrity

-This case is supported by a robust and comprehensive data model (Version 11.0, updated 2025-11-19).
+This case is supported by a robust and comprehensive data model (Entities v23.0, Events v25.0, Relations v20.0, updated 2025-11-28).
 A full analysis of the data integrity, structure, and completeness is available for review.

 **[📄 View Full Data Model Analysis Report](data-model-analysis.md)**

 ---

+## Extended Evidence Repository

+For comprehensive evidence documentation, see the extended evidence repository at [cogpy/ad-res-j7](https://github.com/cogpy/ad-res-j7), which contains:

+- **2,866 files** of supporting evidence
+- **226.78 MB** of documentation
+- Comprehensive evidence index in `COMPREHENSIVE_EVIDENCE_INDEX.md`
+- Organized annexures and case documentation

 ## Evidence Resources